Currency Pair (e.g. EUR/USD or USD/JPY etc.), Index CFD (Dax, Ibex, etc.), Commodities (Oil, etc.), Single Stock CFDs(Apple, Intel, etc.)

 Stop Loss (SL):

-due to the leverage and high fluctuations, traders can loose and win very quick.
+due to the leverage and high fluctuations, TRADERs can lose and win very quick.
 Basically you need to watch the market every millisecond, but there are also limits.
 If you set Stop-Loss Limits you basically work with a safety-net and limit your potential losses.

 Take Profit (TP):

-As describe above, the Take Profit allows you to set limit when you want to realize profits.
-When you go short for example on EUR/USD and you bet on falling prices then you set a limit where you directly want to buy back the option and realize a profit automatically.
+As described above, the Take Profit allows you to set limit when you want to realize profits.
+When you go short for example on EUR/USD and you bet on falling prices then you set a limit where you directly want to buy back the option and realize a profit automatically

 Trading example with SL & TP: